emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Changes from -07 to -08:

 * Replaced masking with non-zero injective padding as suggested by Inoue et al. This saves one AES invocation for 94% of plaintext lengths.
-* Added a note explainting that "GCM allows universal forgery with lower complexity than GCM-SST, even when nonces are not reused", to avoid any misconceptions that Lindell's attack makes GCM-SST weaker than GCM in any way.
+* Added text explainting that "GCM allows universal forgery with lower complexity than GCM-SST, even when nonces are not reused", to avoid any misconceptions that Lindell's attack makes GCM-SST weaker than GCM in any way.
+* Consideration on replay protection mechanisms
+* Changed replay requirements to allow replay protection after decryption to align with protocols like QUIC and DTLS 1.3.
 * Consideration on replay protection mechanisms
 * Added a comparision between AEAD_AES_128_GCM_SST_14 and AEAD_AES_128_GCM in protocols like QUIC